 Element Purpose and link to strategy Operation Maximum potential value Performance metrics Annual bonus Non-executiv Aligns executive remuneration to Company strategy through rewarding the achievement of annual financial and strategic business targets.
 The Company operates an annual bonus arrangement under which awards are generally delivered in cash.
 Targets are reviewed annually and linked to corporate performance based on predetermined targets.
 200% of base salary in respect of any financial year of the Company The bonus is based on achievement of the Company's key quantitative financial, operational and strategic measures in the year to ensure focus is spread across the key aspects of Company performance and strategy.
 The exact measures and associated weighting will be determined on an annual basis, according to the Company's strategic priorities, however at least 60% will be based on Group financial measures.
 For achievement of threshold performance, 0% of maximum will be paid, rising straight line to 50% of maximum for target performance and 100% of maximum for outstanding performance.
 The Committee retains discretion to adjust bonus payments to reflect the overall performance of the Company.
-Chairman and non- executive director remuneration to attract and retain high calibre non- (after deduction of applicable income executive director so wish.
-Non-executive directors receive an arrangement of the Board receives a Costs incurred in the performance of for directly by the Company, including fees incurred in the furtherance of din addition, the Company contributes executive directors. e tax and social taxes) to acquire shative director fees are reviewed from anual fee for Board membership.
+Chairman and non- executive director remuneration To provide remuneration that is sufficient to attract and retain high calibre non- executive director so wish.
+Non-executive directors receive an are Additional fees are payable by referer (for example, membership and chairs.
+The chairman of the Board receives a Costs incurred in the performance of for directly by the Company, including fees incurred in the furtherance of during the control of the company. e tax and social taxes) to acquire shall be taxed to acquire shall be director fees are reviewed from a nual fee for Board membership.
 Indee to other Board responsibilities manship of the Board committees).
 In all-inclusive annual fee.
-In non-executive directors' duties for gany tax due on the costs.
-This may ties as a director, and the provision an annual amount towards secretative in the Company's share incertication. taken on by the non-executive directors the Company may be reimbursed or paid y include travel expenses, professional n of training and development. arial and administrative expenses of non- ntive schemes or pension arrangements.
+In all-inclusive directors' duties for any tax due on the costs.
+This may tries as a director, and the provision. nares in the Company should the non- n time to time. taken on by the non-executive directors the Company may be reimbursed or paid y include travel expenses, professional